PytLab/loggers/README.md

 Note: this script provide only automatic wired connection to Campus Network with your 4M accounts.

-1. Input your log infomation:
-   open loggers/ecust_logger/formdata.txt with any editor, change the infomation according your own need, e.g. username, password ...
+1. Input your log information: open loggers/ecust_logger/formdata.txt with any editor, change the information according your own need, e.g. username, password ...

 2. If you want to run this script with your computer booting,